johncmanuel/deckards/README.md

 # deckards

-A collection of card games playable as a Discord activity!
+A collection of card game(s) playable as a Discord activity!
 Made with TypeScript, Bun, Colyseus.js.
 This was developed just to see how Discord activities work :)

 <!-- Show demo here -->